moodmosaic/README/README.md

 # README

-These are most of the repositories under my profile.
-Here's what works, what is an experiment, and what is Frankenstein's monster.
+These are the public repositories under my profile, including forks of projects I'm contributing to, or forks of projects that I have a branch I'm working on.

 ## What works
 - https://github.com/moodmosaic/blog